 Similar to the explanation above, every country has its distinctive business culture that makes running a business in a foreign country is a unique and special experience.
 You must learn Indonesian business culture if you want to run your business in Indonesia.

 It will help you understand many things that may happen during your business activities in Indonesia.
 These include many national holidays, long and confusing bureaucracy, difficult and complex registration processes, countless document preparation, and many more.

 This is not something that you can master in a night, but when you think that it is worth it to establish a PT PMA in Indonesia, you will think that understanding the local business and working culture is a great asset you need to master.

 In the end, you will find it important, especially when you want to expand your business locally and hire more local people to work in your company in the future.

-Throughout the years, Cekindo has assisted thousands of companies in registering their companies in Indonesia.
-As part of InCorp group in Singapore, Cekindo has a dedicated team of business incorporation specialists to ensure a hassle-free foreign company registration process in Indonesia.
+Throughout the years, Cekindo has assisted thousands of companies with foreign company registration in Indonesia.
+As part of the InCorp group in Singapore, Cekindo has a dedicated team of business incorporation specialists to ensure a hassle-free foreign company registration process in Indonesia.